doctore/Spring5Microservices/README.md

 Basically to know how to create a project using the microservices approach with 5th version of Spring framework.
 Due to there are several options we can use for different features included in a microservice architecture, the main purpose of this project is explore the most widely used creating a good base we will be able to use in a real one.

+There is a newer project using the 6th version of Spring framework: [Spring6Microservices](https://github.com/doctore/Spring6Microservices).
 <br><br>